 - So What Is MBTI?
 The 5-Minute Breakdown for Writers

-- Build Your Character: 3 Easy Ways to Know (Or Design!)
-Your Character’s MBTI Type
+- 3 Ways to Know (or Choose) Your Character’s MBTI Type + An Overview of the 16 Types

 - How to Make Each Character Type Unique—Even If You’ve Used That Type Before